Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 which you will be using all semester.
 No one but you and the CS 210 staff can see the code in your private drill repository.

+ * (ONE TIME SETUP)Fill out the google form at ([FIXME]) with your github email address.
+   This needs to be a .edu email address that is associated with the free github account you are going to use for this course.

- * Each student will create their own drill repository by accepting the drill assignment at [FIXME].
+ * (ONE TIME SETUP) Each student will create their own drill repository by accepting the drill assignment at https://classroom.github.com/a/dzc3_cjr.
    ALL of your drills should be committed and pushed to your drill github repository to enable the CS 210 staff to help you with any questions or issues you are having remotely.
-   (ONE TIME SETUP)

- * In Eclipse (see [FIXME] to set up Eclipse), import the drill repository.
+ * (ONE TIME SETUP) In Eclipse (see [FIXME] to set up Eclipse), import the drill repository.
-   [FIXME: Talk some about the drill organization.]
+   In Eclipse: File --> Import --> Git,Projects from Git, Next, Clone URI, Provide the link of the github repository that was created for you, and then click Finish.

+### Running a Drill within Eclipse

 In the src/edu/uacs210fall2018/drill##/ directories, there will be a Drill##.java file (and later other files) that you will be editing.
-   (ONE TIME SETUP)

- * Give it a try!
-There is a src/edu/uacs210fall2018/drillexample/ subdirectory with the files DrillExampleTestClass.java and DrillExample.java.
+Give it a try!
+There is a src/edu/uacs210fall2018/drill00/ subdirectory with the files Drill00TestClass.java and Drill00.java.

-     * In the Eclipse Package Explorer, right click on the DrillExampleTestClass.java and click Run As --> JUnit Test.
+     * In the Eclipse Package Explorer, right click on the Drill00TestClass.java and click Run As --> JUnit Test.
-       One of the tests cases will run and the others will not.
+       All of the test cases should work with no Failures.

-     * Go to Gradescope and submit the DrillExample.java file to the Drill Example Assignment.
-Note that the autograder is running the same tests that are in DrillExampleTestClass.java and it will tell you your grade for the example.
-The example is not actually being graded, it is just there to illustrate how drills will be completely autograded in Gradescope.
+     * Go to Gradescope and submit the Drill00.java file to the Drill00 Assignment.
+Note that the autograder is running the same tests that are in Drill00TestClass.java and it will tell you your grade for drill00.
+Drill00 has already been implemented for you so we can illustrate how drills work.
+LEFTOFF
      * Back in Eclipse, uncomment the implementations of the drill solutions in the DrillExample.java file.
 Try running the JUnit tests again.
        All the tests should now pass.
 DO NOT FORGET to do a commit